NUbots/NUbots/module/purpose/ScriptRunner/README.md

 ## Consumes

 - `CommandLineArguments` containing the list of scripts from the command line
-- `message::AllServoWaypointsComplete` indicates that a script has finished

 ## Emits

-`message::actuation::LimbsSequence` through the Script extension, which populates the requested Script/s into LimbsSequences.
+- `message::actuation::LimbsSequence` through the Script extension, which populates the requested Script/s into LimbsSequences.

 ## Dependencies